NCA parameters

 What is the bottleneck table?

 The bottleneck table is a tabular representation of the ceiling.
-It indicates the required necessary level of the condition(s) for a given level of the outcome.
-The bottleneck table is particularly useful for interpreting multivariate necessary conditions, and identifying necessary AND configurations.
+It indicates the required necessary level of the condition(s) for a given level of the outcome ("necessity in degree".
+The bottleneck table is particularly useful for interpreting multiple necessary conditions.